salesforcecli/plugin-packaging/messages/bundle_version_create_list.md

 # flags.created-last-days.summary

-Filter the list by the number of days since the request was created, starting at 0.
+Number of days since the request was created, starting at 0.
 Use 0 for today.

 # examples